 Life Insurance with Otosclerosis.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance with Otosclerosis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Otosclerosis.

 Questions that will be addressed will include:

 - Can I qualify for life insurance if I have been diagnosed with Otosclerosis?

 - Why do life insurance companies care if I’ve been diagnosed with Otosclerosis?

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?